mfractor/mfractor.github.io/docs/faq.md

 ![Installing Android SDK Meta-Data Step 3](/img/faq/install-android-sdk-3.png)

-When the installation has completed, just close the installation success message; there is no need to restart Xamarin Studio.
+When the installation has completed, just close the installation success message; there is no need to restart Visual Studio Mac.

 ##What is the .droidres folder?
 The `.droidres` folder contains the meta-data that's generated when MFractor indexes your Android projects.
 This meta-data is used to power resource tooltips and resource go-to declaration for Android projets.